What is the Isopod Temperature Range: Understanding Their Heating Requirements

 Humidity Requirements

 To maintain proper humidity levels, it is recommended to mist the isopod enclosure regularly and provide a moist substrate.
 Adding a water dish can also help increase humidity levels in the habitat.
+Monitoring and adjusting moisture helps prevent mold and supports a suitable environment.

 Light Requirements